-March 9, 2016.
-Yuri Alekseyevitch Gagarin (1934 – 1968) would have been 82 today.
-He became the first human ever to travel into space on April 12, 1961, flying into orbit around Earth for 89.1 minutes in Russia’s Vostok 1 spacecraft.
-He circled the Earth once and flew as high as 200 miles (327 km).
-The entire mission, from launching to landing lasted 108 minutes.
+Yuri Alekseyevich Gagarin (1934-1968) blasted into orbit around Earth on April 12, 1961 in Russia’s Vostok 1 spacecraft.
+He completed one circuit in 89.1 minutes, circling the Earth once.
+He flew as high as 200 miles (327 km).
+The entire mission, from launching to landing, lasted 108 minutes.

 Yuri was born on a small farm west of Moscow.
 His father was a bricklayer, a carpenter, and a farmer.
 His mother was a milkmaid.
 He was the third in a family of four children.